Amazon to proactively remove more content that violates rules from cloud service -sources - Up News Info

 Article content

-“AWS Trust & Safety works to protect AWS customers, partners, and internet users from bad actors attempting to use our services for abusive or illegal purposes.
-When AWS Trust & Safety is made aware of abusive or illegal behavior on AWS services, they act quickly to investigate and engage with customers to take appropriate actions,” AWS said in a statement.
+Amazon declined to comment ahead of publication of the story Reuters published on Thursday.
+After publication, an AWS spokesperson said later that day, “AWS Trust & Safety works to protect AWS customers, partners, and internet users from bad actors attempting to use our services for abusive or illegal purposes.
+When AWS Trust & Safety is made aware of abusive or illegal behavior on AWS services, they act quickly to investigate and engage with customers to take appropriate actions.”

-“AWS Trust & Safety does not pre-review content hosted by our customers.
-As AWS continues to expand, we expect this team to continue to grow,” it added.
+The spokesperson added that “AWS Trust & Safety does not pre-review content hosted by our customers.
+As AWS continues to expand, we expect this team to continue to grow.”

-Activists and human rights groups are increasingly holding not just websites and apps accountable for harmful content, but also the underlying tech infrastructure that enables those sites to operate, while political conservatives decry the curtailing of free speech.

 Advertisement